allenai/pubmedextract/analysis_scripts/README.md

 If you wish to skip this, the results are already included in `data/pubmedextract_results.pickle`.
 * `04_analysis.py` - Code to generate statistical analysis, tables, and figures.

-Once the parent package `pubmedextract` is installed via `python setup.py pubmedextract` and the data needed is downloaded (see below), scripts 02, 03, and 04 should be executed in order while the current working directory is `pubmedextract/scripts`

 ## Data